Red-Fairy/CV-Project-22Fall/README.md

-This is the official repository of the final project for *PKU Computer Vision (22 Fall)* of team **Champion Chimps**.
+This is the official repository of the final project for **PKU Computer Vision (Fall 2022)** of team **Champion Chimps**.

+Authors: Rundong Luo, Yiran Geng, Zebin Yang

 Our project involves three tasks:
 - Chimp detection
 - Chimp identification
 - Chimp 2D pose estimation